Configuring Services

 Disable Automatic Rollbacks

-By default, deployments initiated from the Prodvana UI will automatically roll back to the last known converged version when the deployment fails.
+By default, releases initiated from the Prodvana UI will automatically roll back to the last known converged version when the Release fails.
 To disable this behavior, add the following to your service config:

 service: